ezagroba/mob-testing/mob-testing.md

 ### habits we built

 - hold on to strong-style communication outside the mob
+ - reach out to each other for help
 - troubleshooting around particular topics has improved
  - read the error message

 Notes:
 - catching yourself quickly when not acting in line with the habit
 - good energy during the sessions
 - more community feeling and collaborative problem-solving outside of the sessions